Tipping and Taxes for Tourists in Vanuatu

 Port Dues

 Port Dues are your main expense, and they apply to all visiting small craft.
-You'll pay VT$7,875 for 30 days (or any part of that period), then VT$100 per day after that.
-Head to the Ports and Harbours office to sort this out, or if they're not available, the Customs office at your final departure port will do the trick.
+You'll pay 7,000 VT for 30 days (or any part of that period), then 100 VT per day after that.
+You must pay this fee to the Customs office at your final departure port.

 Fees for Overtime

-Timing your departure during normal working hours (Monday to Friday, 7:30 am to 12 pm and 1 pm to 4:30 pm) keeps costs down.
+Timing your departure during normal working hours (Monday to Friday, 7:30 am to 12 pm and 1 pm to 4:30 pm) does not incur extra charges.
 Outside these hours, you'll face overtime fees with a minimum three-hour charge per officer:

-• Weekends and public holidays: VT$2,000 per hour per officer
+- Weekends and public holidays: 2,000 VT per hour per officer

-More information on these fees can be found on the Customs and Inland Revenue website.
+More information on these fees, again, can be found on the Customs and Inland Revenue website.

 For comprehensive guidance on sailing in these waters, we recommend checking out our Sailing Guide to Vanuatu.